Arizona Daily Star: 1925–1971

 The owners of the Tucson Citizen, William A. Small Sr. and family, bought the Arizona Daily Star Jan.
 5, 1965, and operated both newspapers.
 The Tucson Citizen was published daily except for Sunday, in the afternoon.

+1971–present

 The Star was sold to the Pulitzer Publishing Company April 8, 1971.
 The Star completed its move, along with the Tucson Citizen, which was not owned by the Pulitzer company, to a new building on South Park Avenue in April 1973.
 The two papers were in a joint operating agreement, in which they shared a press and building and some operations, while the newsrooms were entirely separate.
 The joint company was Tucson Newspapers Inc.